 Staff

-- Rev. James Stenger, Pastor
+- Rev. James Stenger, Pastor Emeritus

 - Rev. Michael Hayduk, Homebound Ministry